sebastianmurf/Innovatek_PCB_5.0_001/PCB 5.0 FW/Readme.txt

 3. During DiEntry firmware upgrade, bypass relay keeps on toggling. hence these 2 functions PAE_OnOffRelayControl(); BypassOperation(); has been moved inside the FIRMWARE_NOT_AVAILABLE.

 R4.9 over R4.8 FOR ALL MODEL 03.05.2022
-1. Implement the “Dry System” user function:
+1. Implement the Â“Dry SystemÂ” user function:
-        DiUse and CFO – Turn On relays J9, J10, J11, and J12.
+        DiUse and CFO Â– Turn On relays J9, J10, J11, and J12.
-        DiEntry – Turn On relays J9, J11, J12, and J16.
+        DiEntry Â– Turn On relays J9, J11, J12, and J16.

 R4.8 over R4.7 FOR ALL MODEL 12.04.2022
 1. if bypass pressure is set as zero means no bypass alarm is required. so before ALARM_OCCURED, AnalogPressureBypassLevel > 0 condition is checked.
 DONE